 This section highlights some of the questions seniors have regarding the latest scams, identity theft, taxes, Medicare, Social Security, Senior Support Services, and other topics.

-Question: Will there be an increase in my Social Security benefits in 2024?
+Question: Will there be an increase in my Social Security benefits in 2025?

 Question: When should I receive all my 2024 Income Tax Forms?

 Answer: Keep an eye out for these documents stating "IMPORTANT TAX INFORMATION".
 You should receive most of your forms like your Social Security statement (SSA-1099), 1099-R’s , W-2 (if you had a job last year), bank interest statements (1099-INT), Dividends (1099-DIV), etc. by February 1st, 2025.
 But, if you sold any securities (e.g. common stock, bonds) during the year, the brokerage houses have until February 15th, 2025 to get the forms in the mail to you.
 BUT... don't be overly concerned if you haven't received all your documents by the above due dates.
 Sometimes the documents get delayed a few days.
-And… brokerage houses can issue corrected/updated statements after those dates.
+And… brokerage houses often issue corrected/updated statements after those dates.

 Question: I've heard that New Jersey's Estate Tax went away?
 Is that true?